 Before long, you should find that you don’t need the fillers to tide you over and that you’ll only eat when you’re hungry.

 Eating a buttery or creamy sauce on your steak is also a great way to up your fats and keep you fuller for longer.
 Your body can convert protein into glucose so too much meat will hinder your progress.
 A piece of steak as big as your palm is a good size.
+It's surprisingly easy to eat a bit too much for your needs, therefore we recommend tracking your meals.
+Our meal tracker in the Online Program, works like a bomb.

 Now, to tell whether you're there or not ('in ketosis'), you'll need to test yourself.
 We often get readers writing to us saying they've been in ketosis for two weeks and nothing has happened.
 We find this hard to believe so we advise that you make 100% sure.
 The easiest test is to look in the mirror or stand on the scale.
 If you're shedding weight like the biggest loser you can rest assured that you have found ketosis.
 For those who want to be extra sure you can use Keto Sticks.
 These measure the ketones in your urine and give you a score.
 Over 0.5 mmol/L on the meter is entry level nutritional ketosis but 1.5 – 3 mmol/L is considered 'optimal ketosis'.